 4. Kennesaw House was used as a hospital for soldiers during the Civil War.
 Now it is home to the Marietta Museum of History and more than 700 ghosts!
 After the Civil War, the building served as a hotel, and one of the most striking supernatural accounts comes from a hotel guest.
 When the guest stepped off the elevator onto the third floor, he witnessed a scene from a Civil War hospital, complete with a surgeon bending over a wounded man.
 Thinking he had walked into some kind of re-enactment, he quickly retreated into the elevator and returned to the first floor.
 When he asked the front desk agent what was happening on the third floor, the employee was perplexed.
 Both the clerk and the guest returned to the third floor only to find an empty hotel hallway.
 More recently, a child reported seeing a woman dressed in a light blue antebellum style dress with pink flowers around the neckline and bodice while on a field trip to the Marietta Museum.
 This woman smiled at her and then vanished.
 She claims it is a woman in a picture at the museum.
 Learn more about this and other haunted Marietta sites on the Ghosts of Marietta Walking Tour.

 1 Depot St, Marietta, GA

 5. Folklore Haunted House has been called Atlanta’s Scariest and Most Spectacular Haunted House.
-This Halloween season, Folklore Haunted House is unleashing two terrifying and elaborate haunted houses.
-Learn why USA’s Greatest Haunts has named it one of the Best Haunted Houses in the country when you tour Asylum 67 and The Manor.
+This Halloween season, Folklore Haunted House is unleashing three terrifying and elaborate haunted houses.
+Learn why USA’s Greatest Haunts has named it one of the Best Haunted Houses in the country when you tour Asylum 67, Overload, and The Manor.

 5389 N Main St, Acworth, GA